Satayesh-Esmaily/Goal-Tracker-/README.md

   This project was developed collaboratively by:

   Satayesh Esmaeily
-  - Implemented the Dashboard page and Categories page, including Category Progress Charts.
+  - Implemented the Dashboard page and Categories pages.
   - Created Login page and Archive page.
   - Added Splash/loading screen for page load.